 The sequence in which the SIPs are received may be important to the Archive for validation purposes, or for management of the ingest process generally.
 For example, the Producer may be sending a formal description of formats which the Archive needs to have to support validation requirements, and thus the Archive wants the format information prior to receiving and processing the related data files.

 In this test case, the Producer is proposing to send a small sample of 60 second magnetometer data from each spacecraft.
 It was decided that there should be two types of Transfer Objects, with multiple instances of each type, and there should be two distinct SIPs.
 One type of Transfer Object, referred to as ‘data’, should have both ISEE 1 and ISEE 2 files, with extension .asc-gz, taken from one of the years in the range 1978-1980.
 The result will be three Transfer Objects as there are three years in the range 1978-1980.
 To limit the size of these Transfer Objects, the daily files are restricted to days in the range 001 – 007.
-Note that these restrictions can be met by examining the directory and file names.
-This is a capability supported by the software that will be used to automate the creation of these SIPs.
+Note that these decisions will result in Transfer Objects whose data organization will not be a direct extraction of the organization in the Producer’s environment shown in Figure 6-1.
+Rather there will be the equivalent of an ISEE1 directory containing a year 1978 directory containing several data files with days in the range 001-007.
+This will be followed by an ISEE2 directory containing a year 1978 directory containing several data files with days in the range 001-007.
+These restrictions can be met by examining the directory and file names in the Producer’s environment and instructing the SIP creation software accordingly.
+This is a capability supported by the software (see section 7.2) that will be used to automate the creation of these SIPs.

 The second type of Transfer Object, referred to as ‘metadata’, should have the same restrictions except its files will have the extension .asc-gz_att.
 These metadata files provide a number of attributes about the primary data files.
 One type of SIP will be used to send the ‘data’ Transfer Objects and the second type of SIP will be used to send the ‘metadata’ Transfer Objects.
 The ‘metadata’ SIP will be sent prior to sending the ‘data’ SIP.

 To achieve the above objectives, the Transfer Object types, types of SIPs, and the SIP sequencing constraints need to be formally defined.
 This is discussed in the next section.